 Tired?
 Bedtime routines and the holidays seem incongruous.
 For young children, even simple things like putting pajamas on before the drive home can help.
 Building in rest breaks and quiet time for everyone before and after significant activities and events is helpful.

-Finally, go to the bathroom.
-Regularly.
-Make it part of your leaving the house for some party, event, or gathering routine.
-Ignoring the cues from your body about going to the bathroom, as well as your level of tiredness, in addition to your hunger or your thirst is not healthy, will contribute to your sensory overload and add to holiday stress.
+Finally, go to the toilet on a regular basis.
+Make it part of your leaving the house routine for some party, event, or gathering routine.
+Ignoring the cues from your body about going to the toilet, as well as your level of tiredness, hunger or thirst is not healthy.
+Ultimately, this will contribute to your sensory overload and add to holiday stress.